abyss-witch/winit-input-map/README.md

     (CameraRight, MouseMoveRight, RightStickRight),
     (CameraUp,    MouseMoveUp,    RightStickUp   ),
     (CameraDown,  MouseMoveDown,  RightStickDown ),
+    // square brackets indicates that all input codes
-    (Undo, [ControlLeft, KeyZ], [ControlRight, KeyZ]), ) };
+    // must be pressed for the bind to be pressed (Undo, [ControlLeft, KeyZ], [ControlRight, KeyZ]), ) };
 // ...